MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/add-sample-site.md

 Browse the samples in the online [SharePoint Look Book adoption page](https://adoption.microsoft.com/en-us/sharepoint-look-book/#custom).

 Or, navigate to the [custom PnP site templates](/sharepoint/dev/solution-guidance/applying-pnp-templates) and select the template you need.
-Follow steps mentioned in [apply the PnP templates here](/sharepoint/dev/solution-guidance/applying-pnp-templates#provisioning-a-template) to provision a template.
+Follow steps mentioned [here](/sharepoint/dev/solution-guidance/applying-pnp-templates#provisioning-a-template) to provision a template.

 To use this service, you need to be signed in as a [SharePoint Administrator](./sharepoint-admin-role.md) in Microsoft 365.